free-ghz/dreamwiki/readme.md

 - titlecase caps treats composite_links as one word, only capitalizing first letter of whole token

+- titlecase caps treats PARTial links as two words, capitalizing it like `PartIal`

 ## also
 transpile should be called "commit"
 og means open graph